muhammad-owais-javed/system-monitor-cli/README.md

 # system-monitor-cli

-A lightweight CLI tool providing real-time system monitoring with colorized visualizations.
-Features comprehensive hardware information, resource monitoring, and health checks for Linux/Unix systems and Proxmox environments.
-Perfect for system administrators who need quick insights through an intuitive interface.
+A lightweight CLI tool providing instant, comprehensive snapshot of system health with colorized visualizations.
+It is designed specifically for Linux systems and Proxmox environments to deliver quick insights into hardware, resources, and storage without the overhead of continuous monitoring tools.
+Perfect for quick checks or high load situations.

 ## Features

-- Real-time system resource monitoring with colorized progress bars
+- Snapshot of system resources with colorized progress bars
 - Comprehensive hardware information collection
 - Memory and swap usage analysis
 - Detailed CPU statistics and temperature monitoring
 - Disk usage and health status (SMART)
+- Native checks for ZFS pools, LVM volumes
 - Network interface statistics
 - Process monitoring with top CPU consumers
 - RAID status monitoring